subhashhhhhh/microg_installer_revived/README.md

 Currently, GmsCore 0.3.4 (including Companion, previously known as FakeStore) and earlier are supported.
 GsfProxy 0.1.0 and MapsV1 0.1.0 are bundled in the module.

 **Note**: Install this module before installing any GMS-dependent apps, as well as do not disable it after installing such apps, unless you know what you're doing.

-There are two copies of this online: The [Magisk alt module repo](https://github.com/Magisk-Modules-Alt-Repo/microG_Installer) and the [personal](https://github.com/nift4/microg_installer) one.
-The personal one contains the latest development version and is used for pull requests and issues and the Magisk alt repo one is the stable code only.

 ## Installation
 **Again, if you have Google services currently installed, DO NOT INSTALL THIS MODULE.**